2024 Dodge Charger

 It will be a high-performance, driveable, and testable concept, which will feature many new electric vehicle patents.

-The electric muscle car – marketed under the e-Muscle banner – will be built on the STLA Large platform, one of four electric car appliance kits available from the Stellantis group.
+The electric muscle car – marketed under the e-Muscle banner – will be built on the STLA Large platform, one of four electric car appliance kits from the Stellantis group.

 Dodge is also working on a battery-electric version of the popular Ram 1500 pickup truck.
 With Ford and GM also set to introduce electric pickups, it can’t be left out of that market.